 In the event that you lose the case or don’t get the compensation you expected, your lawyer might try to negotiate with your doctor.
 Your lawyer might negotiate the amount you owe them.
 This can sometimes work out in your favor.

 A lien is a court order placed on one person’s property.
-The property gets used to pay a debt.
+The property is used to pay a debt.
 In a personal injury case, a lien is the settlement award proposed by the at-fault party and their insurance company.
 In most cases, an insurance company puts a lien on the property.
 They do this on behalf of the at-fault party.
 If you want to pursue a lien as a settlement option, contact a lawyer to help you.